Skip to main content

 4. Compare and contrast the somatic and autonomic nervous systems.

-This page titled 11.43: Peripheral Nervous System is shared under a CC BY-NC license and was authored, remixed, and/or curated by CK-12 Foundation via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 11.43: Peripheral Nervous System is shared under a CC BY-NC license and was authored, remixed, and/or curated by CK-12 Foundation via source content that was edited to the style and standards of the LibreTexts platform.